Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: Disentangling the treatment effect from the baseline

 \end{itemize}

 \end{lemma}

-Lemma~\ref{lemma:monotonous-effect} is still disappointing as it does not allow to disentangle baseline risk and treatment effect ($m_b(.)$ or $m_g(.)$) such as for the continuous outcome situation.
-Still, looking at local effect $x$, for example on the Risk Ratio scale, one has

-Therefore, if willing to compute subgroup effects on covariates $X$ affecting only the baseline level $b(.)$, one would observe a constant effect.
-This explains the illustrative example from Table~\ref{tab:introduction-diastolic}, where the Risk Ratio is constant over strata with varying baseline (here diastolic blood pressure).

 These results formalize what has been proposed several times in the literature, for example by \cite{Sheps1958ShallWe}, and later by \cite{huitfeldt2018choice, Huitfeldt2021ShallWe}, or with what has been called the \textit{Generalised Relative Risk Reduction} \citep{baker2018new}.
-In particular, Sheps finishes her paper with the following quote \begin{quote} `` A beneficial or harmful effect may be estimated from the proportions of persons affected.
+In particular, Sheps finishes her paper with the following quote \begin{quote} ``A beneficial or harmful effect may be estimated from the proportions of persons affected.
 The absolute measure does not provide a measure of this sort.
-The choice of an appropriate measure resolves itself largely into the choice of an appropriate base or denominator for a relative comparisons. [$\dots$] the appropriate denominator consists of the number of persons who could have been affected by the factor in questions". \end{quote} This recommendation is consistent with Lemma~\ref{lemma:monotonous-effect}, where the direction of the effect dictates on which labels the relative comparison should be made to obtain a treatment effect measures as less as possible entangled by the baseline.
-If the effect is harmful, this will be the SR (like the Russian Roulette).
-If the effect is beneficial, this is the RR.
-The comment of Sheps about absolute measure holds for binary outcome, but we showed that RD has good properties when considering a continuous outcome.
-Doing so, we justified and extended the scope of her conclusions.
-In other words, depending on the direction of the effect (harmful or beneficial) it is possible to define an equivalent of the Risk Difference for the continuous outcome, but in the world of binary outcome.
-Such definitions also allow to make sens of what is an homogeneous treatment effect when facing binary outcome.
+The choice of an appropriate measure resolves itself largely into the choice of an appropriate base or denominator for a relative comparisons. [$\dots$] the appropriate denominator consists of the number of persons who could have been affected by the factor in question". \end{quote} This recommendation is consistent with Lemma~\ref{lemma:monotonous-effect}.
+In other words, the sign of the effect dictates on which labels the relative comparison should be made i.e., dividing by $\mathbb{P}\left[Y^{(0)}=1\right]$ or $\mathbb{P}\left[Y^{(0)}=0\right]$, to obtain a CATE disentangled from the baseline.
+While the CATE of SR (resp.
+RR) is interpretable, as it allows us to retrieve a deleterious (resp. beneficial) local effect, the corresponding ATE is not able to disentangle the baseline from the causal effect.
+This is consistent with the result of Theorem~\ref{th_onlyRD_separates_baseline_tteffect_bounded_outcome} that states that only the Risk Difference can disantangle baseline and treatment effetcs at both CATE and ATE levels.